 Each scholar will be allocated a project relating to the NMA or HRC’s research interests.
 For six weeks, you will work across the resources and facilities of both institutions to develop a research outcome.
-At the end of the scholarship period scholars will deliver a short public presentation, blog post and submit a written report (or equivalent research outcome) on their project.
-Scholars wanting to submit a digital production instead of a written report must be able to create and produce the work in their own right.
-No NMA or HRC production resources are available.
+At the end of the scholarship period scholars will deliver a short public presentation and an 800 word blog post on their project.
+The blog posts will be housed on the NMA and HRC websites.
 Each scholar will be allocated a primary supervisor from either the NMA or ANU to oversee their research.

 A travel bursary is also available to non-ACT scholars to contribute to the cost of travel to and from Canberra.
 Current travel rates may mean that the full cost is not completely covered by the bursary.